Skip to main content

 For most studies, listeners are tested in a 7'x7' sound-treated room in front of a computer monitor, keyboard, and mouse.
 The booth has a large window overlooking the Salt Lake Valley.
 Other studies are carried out in a larger IAC audiometric test booth located elsewhere on the 12th floor.

-In a typical perceptual study, test sounds are presented at conversational listening levels via insert earphones using a Tuck-Davis Technologies Psychoacoustics and Speech workstation and computer located outside the test room.
-Listeners usually respond to stimuli by clicking on categories shown on the monitor, such as by choosing the vowel they heard or rating how clearly a sentence had been spoken.
+Historically in our lab, test sounds are presented at conversational listening levels via insert earphones using a Tucker-Davis Technologies Psychoacoustics and Speech workstation and computer located outside the test room.
+Since the beginning of the COVID-19 pandemic, we have also begun to utilize a simplified audio interface and implement online testing for listening studies.
+In a typical perception study, listeners usually respond to stimuli by clicking on categories shown on the monitor, such as by choosing the vowel they heard or rating how clearly a sentence had been spoken.

 Current Studies